BlackArch/blackarch/docs/HOWTO-DEV.md

 ## Creating packages

-The following information was written with the goal of creating high-quality PKGBUILDs and ensure that ever package uploaded to the BlackArch Linux repository is really working.
+The following information was written with the goal of creating high-quality PKGBUILDs and ensure that every package uploaded to the BlackArch Linux repository is really working.

 **Prerequisites:**